 Interestingly, the rise of the CNC machine shop hasn’t made manual machining redundant.
 Far from it.

-Certainly, CNC machines have obvious advantages over manual machines.
-They’re as precise as can be, they guarantee repeatability, and fabrication can take place without supervision, allowing staff to carry out other tasts.
+Certainly, CNC machining has obvious advantages over manual machines.
+CNC machines are as precise as can be, they guarantee repeatability, and fabrication can take place without supervision, allowing staff to carry out other tasks.